rvikr77/Hospital-Database/README.md

   The patient uses- index file
   The doctor uses- doc file
 4. If not using localhost for testing/ for more security, make sure to setup config.php with your credentials
+5. Doc.php will routinely update every 60seconds to update patients